Sabareh/Fraud-Detection-Using-Kafka-Streams/README.md

 ### Customizing Fraud Detection Rules

-Modify the `CacheIPLookup.java` to adjust the detection logic.
+Modify the `CacheIPLookup.java` file to adjust the detection logic.
 For example, you can change the rule that flags IPs with more than X failed logins within Y minutes or alerts on access from specific geo-locations.

 ## Project Structure

 - **src/main/java**: Contains the Kafka Streams application and logic for fraud detection.
+- **pom.xml**: Maven project file containing dependencies and build configuration.
 - **docker-compose.yml**: Optional Docker configuration for running Kafka and Zookeeper locally.
 - **prometheus.yml**: (Optional) Configuration file for setting up Prometheus for monitoring.